chat21/chat21-ionic/README.md

         * "what do you want to use as your public directory?"  www and press return
         * "configure as a single-page app?"
 N and press return
         * "file www/index.html alredy exists.
 Overwrite?"
 N and press return
-* run: `firebase deploy`
+* Run: `firebase deploy`
-* in your firebase consol click hosting and click on link your project
+* In your firebase consol click hosting and click on link your project

 ## Run on Android